guanquann/tp/docs/UserGuide.md

 ### Adding an order : `addorder`

-Adds an order to a supplier.
+Adds an order to a contact.

 Format: `addorder INDEX d/DATE r/REMARK`

-* Adds an order to the supplier at the specified `INDEX`.
-The index refers to the index number shown in the displayed supplier list.
+* Adds an order to the contact at the specified `INDEX`.
+The index refers to the index number shown in the displayed contact list.
 The index **must be a positive integer, starting from 1** (1, 2, 3, …​)
 * The date must be in the format `YYYY-MM-DD`, where `YYYY` is the year (all the digits, i.e. 2012), `MM` is the month (01 to 12) and `DD` is the day (01 to 31).
 For example, `2020-12-31`.

 <box type="tip" seamless>

-**Note:** A person can have any number of orders (including 0)
+**Note:** A contact can have any number of orders (including 0)
 </box>

 Examples: